mattiaisgro/salad/README.md

+# salad
+A collection of handy code for different purposes.

-# asmsalad
+## asmsalad
-A simple C++ header with functions and inline assembly to work on floats and other stuff.
+Functions and inline assembly to work on floats.

+## langsalad
+Defines to extend C++ capabilities.

+## shellcolor
+A function to change shell's text and background color.